bertdida/twitter-quote-scraper/README.md

 1. Inside the `creds` folder, open `google.example.json` and `twitter.example.json` then place your Google service account and Twitter keys respectively.
 2. Rename `google.example.json` and `twitter.example.json` to remove `.example`.
+3. Open app.py and update `SPREADSHEET_ID` with your spreadsheet id.
-3. Go back to Google spreadsheet and give a Can Edit access to the `client_email` you'll find inside the `google.json`.
+4. Go back to Google spreadsheet and give a Can Edit access to the `client_email` you'll find inside the `google.json`.

 ## Usage